Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 ![fuzzy](/images/Levenshtein.png)

-Not only does this type of query allow us to account for minor variations in the spelling of translated words, but fuzzy searching allows us to return relevant results for misspeled words and for words that contain typos as well!
+Not only does this type of query allow us to account for minor variations in the spelling of translated words, but fuzzy searching allows us to return relevant results for misspelled words and for words that contain typos as well!

 ## Simplified User Search Experience